Happyr/LinkedIn-API-client/Readme.md

 ### Puli

-If you run in to issues with [Puli](http://docs.puli.io/en/latest/) when installing or gets the error *No factories found*.
+If you run in to issues with [Puli](http://docs.puli.io/en/latest/) when installing or gets the error *"Puli Factory is not available"*.
 Make sure you have installed [Puli cli](http://docs.puli.io/en/latest/installation.html) or try to require a lower version of `php-http/discovery`.